NativeScript/docs-v7/core-concepts/angular-navigation.md

 > Note: You can set `pageTransition="none"` to disable the transition.

-You can also do this trough code using the `RotuerExtensions` class:
+You can also do this through code using the `RotuerExtensions` class:

 {%snippet router-page-transition-code%}

-> Note: You can pass `animated: fasle` in `NavigationOptions` to disable the transition.
+> Note: You can pass `animated: false` in `NavigationOptions` to disable the transition.

 For other customization options check the [`NavigationTransition`](http://docs.nativescript.org/api-reference/interfaces/_ui_frame_.navigationtransition.html) interface.

 ## Route Guards

-You can use the [route guards](https://angular.io/docs/ts/latest/guide/router.html#!#guards) more control over the navigation.
+You can use Angular’s [route guards](https://angular.io/docs/ts/latest/guide/router.html#!#guards) for even more control over the navigation.

-> Note: Currently, there is no way to prevent user initiated back navigation - trying to apply guards in such scenario is not supported.
+> **Note**: Currently, there is no way to prevent user-initiated back navigation - trying to apply guards in such scenario is not supported.